tytydraco/meow_dart/README.md

 YouTube or YouTube Music playlists, separated by a newline.
 Meow will download the highest quality audio-only stream available for the video to the directory its playlist URL was part of.
 Audio files are named with the YouTube ID appended at the end in order to avoid conflicts when downloading two tracks of the same name.
 If the file already exists, the download will be skipped.
-Downloads are done in parallel (20 tasks max).

 # Getting started